AdamAvdic/Sudoku-Language-Learning-App/README.md

-A sudoko language learning app done in CMPT276
+# Sudoko Language Learning Android Application

+This project was done in CMPT276 with a scrum team to mock a software engineering team.

+-TO ADD MORE-